djensenius/dotfiles/README.md

 # dotfiles
-My config files for Vim, Starship, and tmux.
+My config files for Vim, Fish, Starship, and tmux.

-Fish config is in a private repository because it contains some work secrets. 😔